turingschool/curriculum/source/topics/sequel.markdown

  => []
 {% endirb %}

-Not surprisingly, there are no customers in our table yet.
+Not surprisingly, there are no people in our table yet.

 ### Layers of Abstraction